-EMPLOYERS' LIABILITY INSURANCE
+HOW DOES EMPLOYERS' LIABILITY INSURANCE WORK?

-DO I NEED EMPLOYERS' LIABILITY INSURANCE?
+DO I NEED EMPLOYERS' LIABILITY INSURANCE COVER?

-Without the correct employers’ liability cover, you’re at risk of a fine of up to £2,500 for every day your business is uninsured.
+Many people explore this point, which in essence is asking the question is employers’ liability insurance compulsory?
+What you should know is that without the correct employers’ liability cover, you risk a fine of up to £2,500 for every day your business is uninsured.
 Even if you don’t get fined, a claim brought by an employee for injury or work-related illness could put your business at financial risk.

 WHAT DOES EMPLOYERS' LIABILITY INSURANCE COVER?